PrabhjottSK/PrabhjottSK/README.md

 I'm a computer science student who is passionate about cybersecurity, back-end development, and developing apps.

-- 👨🏻‍💻 I'm a sophomore at Hunter College, pursuing bachelor’s degree in Computer Science.
+👨🏻‍💻 I'm a sophomore at Hunter College.
+🎓 I'm majoring in Computer Science with a minor in Mathematics.
-- 👯 I’m looking for a software development internship.
+💻 I’m looking for a software development internship.

 ### 🛠 &nbsp; Tech Stack